asif-rahaman/ostad-php-laravel-assignments/README.md

 # ostad-php-laravel-assignments

-Module-11 Submission.
-Please check the folder marked as "assignment-module-22"
+Please check the folder marked as "assignment-module-24"

 This repo is for Ostad PHP-Laravel Course Assignments